 Remember that your fish may benefit from periodic temperature changes, particularly if they become unwell.

 Although goldfish can withstand quite a variety of temperatures, they’re likely to suffer from stress if their environment is altered too quickly.

 If you do need to adjust the goldfish water conditions, always plan to do this over a specific time frame, rather than cranking the heat up spontaneously.
 A good rule of thumb is to adjust the temperature by 1º per hour until the desired temperature has been reached.

 If you notice that your fish are behaving oddly after a temperature adjustment, don’t panic.

 Your fish may swim with increased energy, or may move in uncoordinated patterns, both of which are completely normal.

-You can reduce the extent of the unusual behavior by changing the temperature gradually, and you’ll see that your fish quickly return to normal once they have become acclimatised to the new temperature of the goldfish water.
+You can reduce the extent of the unusual behavior by changing the temperature gradually, and you’ll see that your fish quickly return to normal once they have become acclimatized to the new temperature of the water.